goromal/notes/docs/src/Recipes.md

   - Heat up the oil in a frying pan on medium heat for 2-3 minutes
   - Add a minced garlic and two bay leaves to the oil and stir until fragrant
   - Empty half of the liquid from the can of black beans, then poor what's left in the can (beans and remaining liquid) into the pan
-  - Add the salt, pepper, and cumin, then stir
+  - Sprinkle on the salt, pepper, and cumin, then stir
   - Add vinegar and stir
   - Let simmering for another 2-3 minutes.
 It will start bubbling when done
   - Remove from heat and serve.
 You'll want to remove the bay leaves.